Faces In Things: Using Everyday Objects To Design Characters And Vehicles

 Conclusion

-So next time you need to design a robot and are stumped, try walking around your environment and find objects that look like faces.
+So next time you need to design a robot or vehicle and are stumped, try walking around your environment and find everyday objects you can adapt.
 Take photographs and see how they can be transformed into designs.
 People will think you're a design genius, but the real trick is just being observant.